Video Trump talks about classified documents on audio recordings: Sources

 Trump talks about classified documents on audio recordings: Sources

-ABC News’ Katherine Faulders and contributor Jeff Robbins explain what reported audio recordings of former President Donald Trump discussing classified documents could mean for investigators.
+ABC News’ Pierre Thomas details reported audio recordings of former President Donald Trump discussing classified documents and what they could mean for investigators.

 June 1, 2023